-In Peru, Telefónica has concessions for the provision of the fixed-line service until November 2027.
+In Peru, Telefónica has concessions for the provision of fixed-line services until November 2027.
 In December 2013, Telefónica filed a partial renewal request for these concessions for five more years.
-In December 2014 and June 2016, Telefónica also filed a renewal request for twenty more years in relation to a concession for the provision of local carrier service and one of the concessions to provide mobile-line services in provinces, respectively.
-As of the date of this document, the decision of the Ministry of Transport and Communications (Ministerio de Transportes y Comunicaciones) in all such proceedings is still pending and according to the legislation, the concessions subject of these procedures remain in force as long as the procedures are in progress.
+In December 2014 and June 2016, Telefónica filed renewal requests for an additional twenty years in relation to a concession for the provision of local carrier services and to one of the concessions to provide mobile line services in certain provinces, respectively.
+As of the date of this Annual Report, the decision of the Ministry of Transport and Communications (Ministerio de Transportes y Comunicaciones) in these proceedings is still pending and, according to the legislation, the underlying concessions remain in force as long as the proceedings are pending.

 Telefónica Móviles Chile, S.A. was awarded 2x10 MHz spectrum on the 700 MHz band in March 2014.
-A claim was brought by a consumer organization against the 700 MHz assignments.
-The decision by the Supreme Court on the appeal presented by such consumer organization is still pending.
+While services are being provided on such spectrum, a consumer organization filed a claim against the allocation of spectrum on the 700 MHz band that is still pending.

-During the year ended December 31, 2016, the Group's consolidated investment in spectrum acquisitions and renewals amounted to 345 million euros.
+During 2017, the Group's consolidated investment in spectrum acquisitions and renewals amounted to 538 million euros.